 Unlike other financial supports granted by the ODL, this aid must be fully reimbursed in case the company wins the tender.

-The country must be new and the amount of the tender shall not exceed 25% of the company’s annual turnover.
+The amount of the call for tender cannot exceed 25% of the company’s annual turnover.

-• Travel expenses and accommodation costs to the concerned country
+– Travel and accommodation expenses related to travel to the concerned country

-• Costs for internal or external studies, as long as these studies have a direct link with the participation in the concerned call for tender
+– Internal or external studies, if these studies have a direct link with the participation in the concerned call for tender

 Annual ceiling: €30,000